 At approximately 23 kilometers into your day one on the Camino Teresiano, and only 120 meters from the AV-804, come to this intersection shown below.
-If you look closely on the curb, there is a yellow arrow pointing to the right with the word "Camino" for the route, and the word "albergue" painted with a yellow arrow to the left, toward the albergue.
+If you look closely on the curb, there is a yellow arrow pointing to the right with the word "Camino" for the route, and the word "Albergue" painted with a yellow arrow to the left, toward the albergue.

-We turned toward the albergue, and it is only a few meters before you encounter it on the left.
+We turned left toward the albergue, and it is only a few meters before you encounter it on your left.
 We looked at the sign, confirming that this was the albergue, and finding both doors locked, we sat on the curb to await the arrival of someone.
 There was no information giving us instructions nor posted hours.

-We debated going to find a bar to see information, when lo and behold a young gentlemen came by in a car, letting us know that we had to register for the albergue in the town hall.
+We debated going to find a bar to get information, when lo and behold a young gentlemen came by in a car, letting us know that we had to register for the albergue in the town hall.
 Wow, that was fast!
 No problem, we would go to the town hall.